sassoftware/sas-studio-custom-steps/DQMatch/README.md

    | Standalone mode | Flow mode |
    | --- | --- |
    | ![](img/dqmatch-tabmatchcodeoptions-standalone.png) | ![](img/dqmatch-tabmatchcodeoptions-flowmode.png) |

+   - This applies to MatchCode1 … MatchCode5

 1. **Select Column**   - Defines the column to be used to compute match code.
-2. **Match Column**    - Define the output column that contain the match code, if empty will be used input column with _MC suffix.
+2. **Match Column**    - Specify name of output column to contain generated match code.
+If left empty, a new column will be created using name of input column suffixed with **_MC**.
 3. **Locale**          - Define Locale to be used to compute match code.
 4. **Definition**      - Define the rule to be used to compute match code.
 5. **Sensitivity**     - Define the Sensitivity used to compute match code.